DragDropQueen/tutorials.gschool.it/source/postresql_basics.liquid.md

     * Give each one a different original_url.
     * Give each one a different count.
 1. Display all of the rows in the urls table with all of the columns
-1. Display all of the rows in the urls table with only the original_url
+1. Display all of the rows in the urls table with only the original_url column
 1. Display one row from the urls table with a specific id
 1. Display one row from the urls table with a specific original_url
 1. Update one of the rows with a specific id to have a new count